isimmons/office-twit/readme.md

 * Switched to using UserPresenter to deal with user settings.
 Like the rest of the app it's a WIP
 * Not sure if want to list all signed up users at /users or just provide a search feature like Twitter does
 * down the road but need to learn and use http://apigen.org or http://www.phpdoc.org/
+* Yes the current background gradient is horrible

 ##Installation and usage
 This application has a development sqlite db pre-migrated with users and twits table.
 If you wish you can continue to use that for development.
 The two initial test users are "John" and "Sally".
 Both have a password of '1234'.